Gilgamesh (crater): Characteristics

 Gilgamesh is approximately 590 km in diameter, making it the largest fully preserved impact structure on Ganymede.
 It is a multi-ring impact basin, with at least 4 concentric rings surrounding a smooth central plain 150 km across.
 The central plain domes upward by up to 500 m, and several small hills are arranged in a 50 km diameter arc surrounding the center.
 Surrounding the central plain is a discontinuous inward-facing scarp averaging 1 km high, marking the inner boundary of a 225 km annular region of hummocky terrain hosting discontinuous concentric ridges and angular mountains.
-Another prominent inward-facing scarp marks the outer boundary of this zone, averaging 1 km in height and about 585 km in diameter.
+Another prominent inward-facing scarp marks the outer boundary, averaging 1 km in height and about 585 km in diameter.
 Some segments of this scarp are quasi-linear, suggesting that pre-existing terrain may have influenced its shape.
 The location and prominence of the outer scarp suggests it is likely Gilgamesh's rim.
+The angular mountains are 20-40 km long, and their long axes point radially toward the basin center.
 Structurally, Gilgamesh resembles Argyre Planitia on Mars, which also exhibits numerous discontinuous concentric ridges.

-Surrounding Gilgamesh is a 200 km ring of mottled terrain where the pre-existing grooved terrain has been covered or obliterated by Gilgamesh's ejecta deposit.
+Gilgamesh is surrounded by a 200 km ring of mottled terrain where the pre-existing grooved terrain has been covered or obliterated by its ejecta blanket.
 A vast field of secondary craters and crater chains extends up to 400–1000 km from the basin.
 Most of the secondary craters and crater chains are concentrated to the north and south of the basin; no secondary craters are identifiable to Gilgamesh's west, suggesting that it was formed by an oblique impact.
-Many of the secondary craters are larger than a few kilometers in size and are thus complex craters A 2018 study led by planetary scientist Kelsi N. Singer calculated the theoretical size of fragments blasted out by Gilgamesh's formative impact event, yielding a maximum fragment size of 360 m.
+Many of the secondary craters are larger than a few kilometers in size and are thus complex craters A 2018 study led by planetary scientist Kelsi Singer calculated the theoretical size of fragments blasted out by Gilgamesh's formative impact event, yielding a maximum fragment size of 360 m.
 This maximum fragment size implies that secondary craters formed by Gilgamesh's impact event are no larger than 2–3 km in diameter.